DEX on the Solana blockchain

 Jupiter is a decentralized exchange serving tokens on the Solana blockchain.
 Jupiter provides users with liquidity for a large number of tokens and gives out the most profitable pairs for exchange.
+This is a text from catalogue cryptodefix.
 DEX was opened for public use in October 2021.
-Information from site cryptodefix.
 To date, Jupiter processes $30 million in transactions per day.

 To work with the exchange, the user must connect a Web3-wallet that supports Solana network.
 Jupiter is Solana’s liquidity aggregator, it is connected to most of the network’s projects and collects information directly or using 2-hop rout to check values.
 DEX now contains 337 coins and 1,295 pairs, but developers are adding new tokens almost constantly.
 They are added automatically, listing those tokens that are in Solana’s token registry.
 In addition to the number of coins, the developers also regularly update the number of available markets and liquidity pools.